yurifrl/triangle/README.md

 # TriangleChallenge

 A program that determine the type of a triangle.

 I takes the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `triangle_challenge` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `triangle_challenge` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do